pexip/terraform-provider-infinity/docs/resources/infinity_global_configuration.md

 - `ocsp_responder_url` (String) The URL to which OCSP requests will be sent either if the OCSP state is set to Override, or if the OCSP state is set to On but there is no URL specified in the TLS certificate.
 Maximum length: 255 characters.
 - `ocsp_state` (String) Whether to use OCSP when checking the validity of TLS certificates. `ON`: An OCSP request will be sent to the URL specified in the TLS certificate. `OVERRIDE`: An OCSP request will be sent to the URL specified in the OCSP responder URL field.
 Valid values: `OFF`, `ON`, `OVERRIDE`.
 - `pin_entry_timeout` (Number) The length of time (in seconds) for which a participant will be permitted to remain at the PIN entry screen before being disconnected.
 Range: 30 to 86400.
 Default: 120.
+- `restrict_cors_origins` (Boolean) When enabled, Access-Control-Allow-Origin is only set for recognised HTTP Origins: the node's own address, its Configured FQDN, and any configured External Webapp Hosts.
 - `session_timeout_enabled` (Boolean) Determines whether inactive users are automatically logged out of the Management Node administration interface after a period of time.
 If disabled, users of the administrator interface are never timed out.
 - `signalling_ports_end` (Number) The end value for the range of ports (UDP and TCP) that all Conferencing Nodes will use to send signaling (for H.323, H.245 and SIP).
 Range: 10000 to 49999.
 Default: 39999.
 - `signalling_ports_start` (Number) The start value for the range of ports (UDP and TCP) that all Conferencing Nodes will use to send signaling (for H.323, H.245 and SIP).
 Range: 10000 to 49999.
 Default: 33000.